Litigation Support Services

 It’s not possible to prevent an individual or a law firm from making a legal claim against your organization.
 And if a solution provider claims they will indemnify you if you’re facing such legal action, our advice is to inquire about the details of that indemnification.
 In our experience, customers wanting to exercise a solution provider’s indemnification find it does not provide the protection they expected.

-The best approach to reduce legal risk is to take steps to improve the accessibility of your website, app, software, or other digital experience.
+The best approach to reduce legal risk is to take steps to improve the accessibility of your website, app, software, or other digital experience, and commit to accessibility for the long term.